Common surface features of Mars: Brain terrain

 Brain terrain being formed, as seen by HiRISE under HiWish program Note: this is an enlargement of the previous image using HiView.

-Brain terrain being formed, as seen by HiRISE under HiWish program Note: this is an enlargement of a previous image using HiView.

 Ring mold craters

 Ring mold craters are believed to be formed from asteroid impacts into ground that has an underlying layer of ice.
 The impact produces a rebound of the ice layer to form a "ring-mold" shape.
+These features may be markers where ground ice is especially thick.
+Future colonists may sent robots to these types of formations to harves ice.

 Ring mold craters on floor of a crater, as seen by HiRISE under HiWish program Location is Ismenius Lacus quadrangle.

 Ring mold craters of various sizes on floor of a crater, as seen by HiRISE under HiWish program Location is Ismenius Lacus quadrangle.